29 January 2020

 Weeks on chart: 1 week

-Martika also recorded her own version of this track for her aforementioned debut.
-Although Martika technically has a stronger voice, I find something about Patsy's paper-thin vocals really endearing.
+"Cross My Heart" appears to have first been recorded by Tracie Spencer, for her 1988 self-titled debut album.
+Tracie's version received a single release in Japan.
+Martika also recorded her own version of this track for her aforementioned debut album.
+Although both Tracie and Martika have a technically stronger voice than Patsy, I find something about Patsy's paper-thin vocals really endearing.

-This single was released in Oz back in September 1988.
+This single was released in Australia back in September 1988.
 It fared better on the state charts, where it peaked as high as number 56 in New South Wales/ACT in November, and number 58 in South Australia/Northern Territory in December.
-That makes me think that it probably would have peaked higher than number 116 on the national chart had it extended beyond number 100 earlier.
+That makes me think that "Cross My Heart" probably would have peaked higher than number 116 on the national chart had it extended beyond number 100 earlier.

 I actually read Patsy's autobiography a while back, as I thought she was someone who'd likely had an interesting life (and that's before we get to the numerous rock-star husbands).
 In it, she seems a little embarrassed of her pop star phase, never feeling too confident in her singing ability.
 It's a shame, as she made a great pop star, I thought.